beyond-all-reason/tachyon/src/schema/matchmaking/README.md

 8. Once all players are ready, the server should send a [autohost/battleStart](#autohost/battleStart) request to a suitable autohost client.
 If the autohost doesn't respond quickly, or if it sends a failed response, the server should repeat this step.
 9. Once the autohost has successfully started the battle, the server should then send [battle/battleStart](#battle/battleStart) requests to the users.

 The server may send [matchmaking/cancelled](#cancelled) event at any point after the client sent a [queue](#queue) request with a reason.
 This means the client has been booted out the matchmaking system.
-It can happen for example when a party member leaves, or in case of a server error that needs to reset the matchmaking state.
+It can happen for example when a party member leaves, or in case of a server error that needs to reset the matchmaking state, or if list of required assets changed.
 This event is also sent after a successful [cancel](#cancel) request.

 [matchmaking/cancelled](#cancelled) can have the following reasons:
 * `intentional`: the player left matchmaking